 C:\Windows\System32 will result in mysterious

-The binaries are built using the mingw32 toolchain on Fedora and are tested on Microsoft Windows 8.1 and 10.
-They are known to work on Windows XP, ReactOS and WINE, though with reduced functionality.
+The binaries are built using the MinGW-w64 toolchain on Fedora and are tested on Microsoft Windows 7, 8.1, 10 and 11. busybox-w32 is also known to work on Windows XP, ReactOS and WINE, though with reduced functionality.

 Source is available in a Git repository which is mirrored on GitHub and Gitlab.
 It can also be obtained using (IPv6 only):